syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Getting-Started.md

 {% endhighlight %}

-N> TreeGrid control will automatically update the width and height value based on container element on window resize action, this can be enabled by setting `IsResponsive` property as `true` for this `Height` and `Width` value will be defined in percentage.
+N> 1.TreeGrid control will automatically update the width and height value based on container element on window resize action, this can be enabled by setting `IsResponsive` property as `true` for this `Height` and `Width` value will be defined in percentage.
-N> We can also render TreeGrid with auto height by setting `SizeSettings.Height` as `auto`.
+N> 2.We can also render TreeGrid with auto height by setting `SizeSettings.Height` as `auto`.